Tunica Roadhouse Hotel

-As of January 2, 2020 the hotel ceased operations and the employees are saying it is going to be torn down along with the casino.
+As of January 2, 2020, the hotel ceased operations.

-As of August, 2022 demolition of the property is ongoing, and appears to be about half complete.
+As of August 2022, demolition of the property is ongoing and appears to be about half complete.

 History

 The property was originally opened by ITT Sheraton in 1994 as Sheraton Casino and Hotel Tunica.
 In 1998, after ITT Sheraton was acquired by Starwood, its casinos were sold to Park Place Entertainment, newly formed from the merger of Hilton's gaming unit and Grand Casinos.
 At this point, Sheraton Tunica and the former Grand Casino Tunica (later re-branded to Harrah's) first came under the same ownership.

 Park Place was renamed as Caesars Entertainment and then was acquired by Harrah's Entertainment in 2004, soon after Harrah's had acquired the adjacent Horseshoe Casino in a separate deal.
 To prevent the newly combined company from owning five of the Tunica market's nine casinos, Harrah's chose to sell the previous Harrah's Mardi Gras (now Resorts Casino Tunica) and Bally's Casino Tunica (now 1st Jackpot Casino Tunica) to Colony Capital.

 Despite the numerous ownership changes, the resort continued operating under the Sheraton banner until December 14, 2009, when the Roadhouse name and theme were adopted.
 As the Sheraton, the casino/hotel featured a Black Forest theme.

 Harrah's Entertainment changed its name to Caesars Entertainment in 2010 and closed Harrah's Tunica in 2014, leaving the Horseshoe and the Roadhouse as its only two casinos operating in the area.

 In October 2017, ownership of the property was transferred to Vici Properties as part of a corporate spin-off, and it was leased back to Caesars Entertainment.

 In November 2018, Caesars announced that the Roadhouse casino would close in January 2019, though the hotel would continue to operate.
 The closure was attributed to declining gaming business in the Tunica area resulting from increased competition, particularly from casinos in Arkansas.

 Gaming operations at Tunica Roadhouse ceased at 11:59pm on January 26, 2019, reducing the number of operating casinos in Tunica County to seven.

 The Tunica Roadhouse hotel ceased operations on January 2, 2020.